It happens to the best of us

 Often, the likely reason for the fainting is pretty obvious, like if the person has lost a lot of blood or is dehydrated from vomiting.
 Other times, a little detective work is required.
 Here are some of the red flags that indicate that something serious is going on and that expert treatment, if available, is a must:

-1. No warning signs before fainting, or heart palpitations that last more than a few seconds before the victim passes out: This means the heart could be to blame and needs immediate evaluation.
+1. No warning signs before fainting, fainting while sitting or lying down, or heart palpitations that last more than a few seconds before the victim passes out: This means the heart could be to blame and needs immediate evaluation.

 2. Passing out while exercising: Although this may turn out to be vasovagal and not serious, it can also be the only sign of an otherwise asymptomatic heart problem, which would increase the risk of sudden death with exercise in the future